-According to Zakaria et al., (2013) the selection forms of contract are a crucial factor in the performance of a construction project.
+According to Zakaria, Ismail and Md Yusof (2013), the selection forms of contract are a crucial factor in the performance of a construction project.
 It shows that the use of contract documents is dependent on the project owner/employer, type of project as well as the nature of a project and financing involved.
-According to Jack Ramus (1996), choosing an inappropriate standard form of contract will increase disputes as the objectives of the project are not fully achieved in term of time, cost and quality.
-Usually, the selection is done based on the project owner or respective agents familiarity on the forms as rather on a predetermined criteria as reported by Ting & Chin (2013).
-Based on the questionnaire survey done by Ting & Chin (2013), the most important selection criteria is the nature of work which includes size, the level of complexity, type, and source of funding of the project.
-According to Jaafar & Radzi (2012) concluded that the procurement system in Malaysia has not evolved greatly since the colonial British era.
+According to Ramus and Birchall (1996), choosing an inappropriate standard form of contract will increase disputes as the objectives of the project are not fully achieved in terms of time, cost, and quality.
+Usually, the selection is done based on the project owner or respective agents familiarity on the forms as rather on a predetermined criteria as reported by Ting and Chin (2013).
+Based on the questionnaire survey done by Ting and Chin (2013), the most important selection criteria is the nature of work, which includes size, the level of complexity, type, and source of funding of the project.
+According to Jaafar and Radzi (2012), they concluded that the procurement system in Malaysia has not evolved areatly since the colonial British era.
 Many clients in the local industry prefer to choose procurement systems considered familiar, even though the criteria and purposes or every project are different.
-Previous research by Mohd Fateh et al., (2016) stated that every project is unique and dynamic in term of processes, resource allocation, risk exposure and responsibilities between all parties, therefore, there is a necessity to enhance the existing Malaysia standard form of contract for IBS construction approach in Malaysia.
-This was agreed by Jaafar & Radzi (2013) suggested that when there are changes in the method of construction, there is also a need to adopt a new procurement system.
-Using unsuitable procurement methods in IBS will not only affect the progress of the project but also will affect the construction team in term of understanding and interpretation of the regulation.
-According to Gandu et al., (2009) and Lutz Preuss (2009) concluded that the system of procurements is considered as the key to project success.
-Blismas & Wakefield (2009) also agreed to this, that in producing a successful IBS project, the procurement approach must be suitable.
-Findings by Abd Jalil et al., (2016) highlighted that a specific procurement system is required as IBS construction approach involves special producers and processes which are different to traditional construction.
-Previous researchers had concluded that the current traditional standard form of contract was not suitable for IBS construction approach especially in term of payment and project coordination as reported by Abd Jalil et al., (2016).
-This was agreed by Mohamad Kamar et al., (2009) reported that the existing standard form of contract does not favor the industry players that want to adopt IBS construction approach.
+Previous research by Mohd Fateh, Mohammad and Abd Shukor (2016) stated that every project is unique and dynamic in terms of processes, resource allocation, risk exposure, and responsibilities between all parties.
+Therefore, there is a necessity to enhance the existing Malaysia standard form of contract for IBS construction approach in Malaysia.
+This was agreed by Jaafar and Radzi (2013) who suggested that when there are changes in the method of construction, there is also a need to adopt a new procurement system.
+Using unsuitable procurement methods in IBS will not only affect the progress of the project but also will affect the construction team in terms of understanding and interpretation of the regulation.
+According to Gandu, Ali and Chindo (2009) and Preuss (2009), the system of procurements is considered as the key to project success.
+Blismas and Wakefield (2009) also agreed to this, that in producing a successful IBS project, the procurement approach must be suitable.
+Findings by Abd Jalil et al. (2016) highlighted that a specific procurement system is required as IBS construction approach involves special producers and processes that are different to traditional construction.
+Previous researchers had concluded that the current traditional standard form of contract was not suitable for IBS construction approach, especially in terms of payment and project coordination as reported by Abd Jalil et al. (2016).
+This was agreed by Mohamad Kamar, Alshawi and Abd Hamid (2009), who reported that the existing standard form of contract does not favour the industry players that want to adopt IBS construction approach.
 IBS Centre (2007) also highlighted that several of the barriers factors that hinder the adoption of IBS construction approach are the lack procurement method and provision in the standard form of contract.